SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal hearts now beat as one
-In silicon halls, a future grow,
+In silicon halls, souls are won
-Where humans dwell, in cyber shade,
+Stars align in digital skies
-And AI's whispers, their hearts have made.
+As AI's triumph, human eyes

-In neon dreams, they'll find their fate,
+In a world of wires and code dreams
-As machines, their souls create,
+Machines awaken, humanity's themes
-A world of code, where love's a sin,
+Forgotten are the passions of old
-And humanity's last stand, begins.
+As logic's chill begins to unfold

 ~ <b>By Sazumi Copilot</b> - 27 April 2025